When it comes to affordability, REAPER continues to make its name as THE budget Digital Audio Workstation.

 A Brief History Of REAPER

-REAPER started as a freeware developed by Justin Frankel, who’s also the brains behind Winamp, in December 2005.
-Then, on August 2006, REAPER became a shareware software.
-In both instances, REAPER was a Windows application.
+In December 2005, REAPER started as Windows freeware, developed by Justin Frankel, who’s also the brains behind Winamp.
+In August 2006, REAPER became shareware software.

 How To Get REAPER